 Filling the Gaps to use in Scientific Analysis

 On February 7, 2017, the twentieth and final Delta-I (inclination) maneuver took place.
 Delta-I maneuvers keep the spacecraft in the correct orbit to ensure the satellite maintains its 10:00 am local mean time (LMT) acquisitions.
-After this maneuver, the satellite will drift in its inclination over the next four years, falling back to 9:15 by early 2020.
+The satellite reached its peak outermost boundary of 10:14:58 Mean Local Time (MLT) on August 11, 2017.
+The satellite will now drift in its inclination over the next four years, falling back to 9:15 by early 2020.

 By the time the Landsat 9 satellite launches in late 2020, Landsat 7 will be at a lower orbit, allowing Landsat 9 to move into the 705-kilometer standard orbit altitude after launch.
 Once Landsat 7 reaches a 9:15 am (LMT) acquisition time, it will no longer be providing valid science data and the satellite will be decommissioned.
 Landsat 9 will allow the continuance of an 8-day offset for acquisitions with Landsat 8.